 Main Floor Transformations

-We’ll begin in the front entry of the main floor and move around the main floor from there.
+We’ll begin our case study at the front entrance of the main floor and move around the main floor from there.
 Instead of a cavernous front room that felt unused and a bit neglected, we now enter the home to a dining room showpiece complete with a large lighting fixture and a newly framed art piece that was very dear to the homeowners.
-Its much wider white matting and large black frame make it the focal point at the centre of it all.
+Its much wider white matting and large black frame makes it the focal point at the centre of it all.
 Cushy upholstered seating for eight and room to add additional chairs make this dining room fit for the incredible dinner parties we know will be thrown here.
 To keep this room grounded and add a little bit of an architectural detail, we placed a black beam at the peak of the ceiling.

 Kitchen & Pantry

 The kitchen layout stayed somewhat similar, but we gave it a new lease on life with all-new cabinetry, countertops and backsplash.
 The under-sized island was upsized with a gorgeous conversation area – complete with a microwave hidden in the lower cabinets and seating for five people.
 That’s enough for this family of four and a guest.
 The scale of these gorgeous light fixtures makes this kitchen a showstopper.

 We reengineered a structural wall between the kitchen and the dining room to open up to the gorgeous natural light at the front of the house and to connect the two areas.
 We reworked the old dining area to give our preserve-making homeowner a dream pantry/ office, complete with ample storage and natural lighting.
 This pantry’s hidden entryway looks like just another cabinet in the kitchen, but when you push it open, it reveals a generous space with a laptop desk and loads of shelving and bins for all the homeowner’s preserves and other gourmet goodies.

 Entertainer’s Wet Bar